ChanRahar/Last-Project/README.md

 # Reactor RPS

-Play the classic Rock-Paper-Scissors (RPS) game, or the more complex version Rock-Paper-Scissors-Lizard-Spock (RPSLS), against CPU, or online two player with a friend.
-Create an account to keep track of your online win/loss record, and climb the leaderboard to be the best RPS and RPSLS player!!
+A mobile responsive web application that let users to play the classic Rock-Paper-Scissors (RPS) game, or Rock-Paper-Scissors-Lizard-Spock (RPSLS), the more complex version of RPS, against CPU or online two players.
+Users can create an account to keep track of their online wins and losses, and compete with each other to be number one on the leaderboard.

 ![Reactor-RPS Homa Page](https://github.com/ChanRahar/Game-Project/blob/master/Git%20Demo/Reactor-RPS.png)

-## Single Player
+## RPS Single Player
 ![Reactor-RPS Single Player](https://github.com/ChanRahar/Game-Project/blob/master/Git%20Demo/RPS-Single.gif)

 Try the game here: http://reactor-rps.herokuapp.com/